FRANZ LISZT SITE: Liszt Biography and Information Resource

 as many great pianists like; Bulow, Friedheim, Horowitz, Earl Wild,

-Cziffra, Arrau, Jorge Bolet, Van Cliburn and countless others kept Liszt's music alive over
+Cziffra, Arrau, Jorge Bolet, Van Cliburn, Kiss, Howard, Lisitsa and countless others have kept Liszt's music alive over

-the past century since his death.
+the past two centuries.
 Additionally, many Hollywood films

 featured his work, such as "Captain Blood" with Errol Flynn